jasmine/jasmine.github.io/_faq/contrib/optional-browser-features.md

 ---
-question: How do I work on a feature that depends on something that's missing from some supported browsers, like an async matcher or equality comparison for Sets?
+question: How do I work on a feature that depends on something that's missing from some supported environments?
 ---

 We try to make all features of Jasmine available on all supported browsers and